Skip to content

 Authentication

-Send a workspace API key as a Bearer token.
+Send a workspace API key in the X-API-Key header.
 Mint keys from Settings > API Keys.
 Each key is scoped to a tenant, an environment (live or test), and a role; only the last four characters are visible after creation, so copy the full token immediately.
 Rotate keys every 90 days; revoking a key is instant and irreversible.

 Rate limits